 The adolescent IOP is a weekday, after-school program that provides comprehensive assessment, therapeutic structure and support within a group-therapy format.
-Clients typically participate in IOP three times per week for 8 to 12 weeks.
+Clients typically participate in IOP four times per week for 8 to 12 weeks.

 - Increase problem-solving and coping skills.

 - Improve family and peer interactions.

 - Build an understanding of how emotions and actions work together by learning behavioral alternatives.

 Referrals and Patient Inquiries – please call 203.871.4188

 Calls will be followed-up within 24 hours, Monday-Thursday.

 Intensive outpatient programs are best for teens who struggle with emotional and behavioral health challenges to the point where daily functioning is impaired.
 This level of therapy often benefits teens who exhibit one or more of the following: